 The main difference between traditional and modern-day digital/social media marketing lies in the technology available today rather than any significant change in underlying principles.

-Before we move forward, let’s go back to some of our earlier definitions of marketing.
-Seth Godin, the founder of Seth Godin Productions and Do You Zoom explained the concept of modern day marketing as:
+Before we move forward, let’s go back to some of our earlier definitions of marketing by Seth Godin;

 “Marketing is at the core of what we do.
 It is the story you tell, who you’re telling it to, and why people are going to buy your product or service.”

 He also said, “Marketing is no longer about the stuff that you make, but about the stories you tell”.